Thomas-Gilligan-Student/Thomas-Gilligan-Student/README.md

 **Desperately in need of project ideas**

-Currently working in JavaScript, HTML, CSS
+> Currently working in JavaScript, HTML, CSS<br>

-Decent experience in C#, Python, Java
+> Decent experience in C#, Python, Java<br>

-Some experience in Go, Kotlin, SQL, and some others
+> Some experience in Go, Kotlin, SQL, and some others

 <!-- - 👋 Hi, I’m @Thomas-Gilligan-Student